abdulrafayofficial/abdulrafayofficial/README.md

 | **Phase 3** | Core ML Foundations — Practical Machine Learning | 61 – 100 | ⏳ Upcoming |
 | **Phase 4** | Modern Applied AI — LLMs, RAG & Agentic Systems | 101 – 130 | ⏳ Upcoming |

-> 📌 Update the **Status** column as you clear each phase — change ⏳ to ✅

 ---

 ### 🚀 Featured Projects

-> ⚠️ This section only works once you've actually **created and pushed a repo** on GitHub with that exact name — otherwise the card shows a broken/error image.
-Add rows here as you finish each capstone:

 | Project | Description | Repo Link |
 |---|---|---|